openvinotoolkit/training_extensions/docs/source/guide/explanation/additional_features/tiling.rst

     params --tiling_parameters.enable_tiling 1          \  # enable tiling
            --tiling_parameters.enable_adaptive_params 1 \  # enable automatic tiling parameter optimization
            --tiling_parameters.object_tile_ratio 0.05   \  # set the object size ratio to 5%

+After determining the tile size, the tile overlap is computed by dividing the largest object size in the training dataset by the adaptive tile size.
+This calculation ensures that the largest object on the border of a tile is not split into two tiles and is covered by adjacent tiles.

+You can also manually configure the tile overlap using ``tiling_parameters.tile_overlap parameter`` parameter.
+For more details, please refer to the section on `Manual Tiling Parameter Configuration`_ .

 Tiling Sampling Strategy
 ------------------------